coderefinery/social-coding/talk.md

 - Linking to libraries (static or dynamic), plug-ins, and drivers
 - Clean room design

-Exercise: what *is* and *is not* a derivative work of the presentation you are seeing now?
+- You read a paper, understand algorithm, write own code

 ---

-## Why is allowing derivative work good for you as researcher?
+## Why could allowing derivative work be good for you as researcher?

 - .emph[Quality] control: groups depending on your code will find bugs.
 - More applications.